etiennedevaux/warksar/README.md

 It may also be desirable to keep a GDPR compliant record of these people, so that they can be supported and thanked.
 Such information is easy to gather - but managing it on an ongoing basis does need to considered.

+## Features

 Features for the Warwickshire Search and Rescue Website

+### Multimedia

+Multimedia is a growing part of the Warwickshire Search and Rescue site.
+The images have some animation and additional effects.
+The gallery contains a number of pictures and an item of streamed video.

+The What We Do section contains downloaded audio and video.
+The video has been recorded and edited at a low resolution to make the file small enough to go on GitHub.
+The video content has not been approved for YouTube, once approved it can be uploaded to a streaming service and be delivered that way instead.

+One of the multimedia challenges is that all media are contributed by members of the team, this means that the items come in highly variable levels of quality and format.
+CSS is used to adjust media, often at an individual level, to optimise appearance.

+### Gallery Page

+The Gallery Page, taken from the Code Institute Love Running exercise, is an important and informal way engaging end users in the wide variety of activities undertaken by Warwickshire Search and Rescue.
+The masonry board effect enables users to see a wide range in a single view and focus on the areas of interest to them, sometimes with internal or external links to articles or multimedia.
+The photos come from a wide range of sources and on 4k screens some will show pixelation.
+The standard Bootstrap breakpoints do not cover screens that large, so an additional breakpoint at 2,400 px width has been created.
+The extra column minimised pixelation issues.

 ## Home Page and Call to Action